 One way to ensure that balance in the discussion is maintained is to facilitate activities that introduce both the benefits and the potential pitfalls of navigating online spaces.
-One activity that I have employed to help with this is to split the learners up into small groups and to give them the following matching exercise.
+One activity that I have employed to help with this is to split the learners up into small groups and to give them the following E-safety – matching pairs activity.
 The idea is for the learners to match the appropriate statistic to the right statement.
 Of course, the statistics themselves have been chosen in advance to try and cover a variety of e-safety issues, but they have also been chosen on the basis that they introduce some of the positive reasons why learners might want to develop online identities, as well as the potential pitfalls.

 It’s important to note that the statistics and statements in the activity are intended as a starting point to any discussions that follow.
-By simply having the learners work in small groups during the activity that will inevitably lead to much discussion between learners on many of the issues included and I’ve also added some further discussion points that the teacher could flag as well to encourage learners to think more deeply about how they naviagate online spaces safely and responsibly.
+By simply having the learners work in small groups during the activity that will inevitably lead to much discussion between learners on many of the issues included and I’ve also added some further discussion points that the teacher could flag as well to encourage learners to think more deeply about how they navigate online spaces safely and responsibly.

 Of course, this is just one possible activity, but for me the strength of any activity is one that helps learners to share and surface their own concerns.
 It’s only by doing that that we can ensure any activities to promote e-safety are relevant and tailored to the needs of the learners.